Man arrested in Amherst County following foot chase, two deputies treated for injuries

-The Amherst County Sheriff's Office said Wednesday a man was arrested following a foot pursuit in Madison Heights that led to two deputies suffering non-life-threatening injuries.
+The Amherst County Sheriff's Office said July 5 a man was arrested following a foot pursuit in Madison Heights that led to two deputies suffering non-life-threatening.

 The two deputies were treated by emergency medical services, a news release from the sheriff's office said.